russellgeum/Deep-Complex-Networks/README.md

 - Complex domain backpropagation
   IEEE transactions on Circuits and systems II: analog and digital signal processing, 39(5):330–334, 1992.
 # About Deep Complex Networks
-Models of ordinary deep learning update parameters in the real numbers.
+Most deep learning models update real parameters during training.
-But should it be real number?
-Can you think about deep learning model in the field of complex numbers?
+But should it be real parameter?
+Can you think about deep learning model trained complex numbers?
 Deep learning in complex numbers has more expressive power than in the real numbers.
-This paper introduces the neural network module in the field of multiple numbers.
+Some papers introduces the complex neural network frameworks and some activation function.
-And This introduces some active functions as possible.
-In this repo, the solution networks and proposed activation functions are implemented.
-It then examines the performance of active functions in the complex numbers.
-But some complex neural network layer have mathematical issues.
+This repository gives you complex neural networks, activation functions and som signal processing layer.
 ![activation](https://github.com/Doyosae/Deep_Complex_Networks/blob/master/sample/activation.png)
 ![architecture](https://github.com/Doyosae/Deep_Complex_Networks/blob/master/sample/architecture.png)
 # Requirements